 Langkawi Yacht Club Hotel

 Over looking the waterfront and the marina of of the Royal Langkawi Yacht Club, the Langkawi Yacht Club Hotel is a picture perfect option for couples and solo travelers.
 It is also just a stone’s throw from the Kuah ferry terminal.
 Incorporated into the Yacht Club property is Fisherman’s Wharf which offers further panoramic seaside views, restaurants, bars, several shops and a spa.
 In addition to plenty of floor space, some of the airy, nautical-themed rooms come with small balconies.
 Perks of this property include use of the Yacht Club pool and a gorgeous sunset view.
-Check rates and availability HERE
+Can read our review HERE and can check rates and availability HERE

 Westin Langkawi Resort & Spa